-Roasted Brussels Sprouts with Garlic are perfectly charred to crispy perfection and are my favorite easy side dish!
-This BEST Lemon Garlic Oven Roasted Brussels Sprouts recipe features a touch of citrus and is simply cooked on a sheet pan for quick and easy clean up.
+Roasted Brussels Sprouts with Garlic and lemon are perfectly charred to crispy perfection and are my favorite easy side dish!
+These marinated Brussel Sprouts are simply cooked on a sheet pan for quick and easy clean-up.
+This recipe is vegan, vegetarian, gluten-free, low carb, and keto!

-Why these Roasted Brussels Sprouts with garlic are a winner...
+Why You'll Love these Roasted Brussels Sprouts with Garlic...

-- Garlic Powder: You could use fresh garlic but I like the way garlic powder spreads the flavor evenly.
+- Garlic Powder: You could use fresh garlic but I like the way garlic powder spreads the flavor evenly over the entire recipe.
+It gives the recipe a lot of garlic flavor without a lot of fuss.

 - Lemon: Lemon brightens up the flavor of the side dish.